vectordotdev/vector/rfcs/2021-10-14-9477-buffer-improvements.md

     - Records would be checksummed on disk in order to detect corruption.
 We would use a CRC32 checksum at the end of each record for speed and reasonable resiliency.
       ([#8671](https://github.com/vectordotdev/vector/issues/8671))
-    - For disk buffers, fsync behavior would be configurable:
+    - For disk buffers, fsync behavior would be configurable, allowing users to choose how often (time) the buffer should be synchronized to disk.
       ([#8540](https://github.com/vectordotdev/vector/issues/8540))
-        - Time-based: flush to disk on a configurable interval
-        - Count-based: flush to disk every N events
 - In-memory buffering would simply stay as it exists now, as a raw channel.
 - Disk buffering and external buffers would become independent reader and writer Tokio tasks that are communicated with via channels.